viamrobotics/docs/docs/try-viam/faq.md

 ## How can I reuse my rented rover?

-Your robot config stays in your Viam account.
+After using Try Viam, your robot config stays in your Viam account.
-You can access your robot, write code using a Viam SDK, and modify its config after your reservation time ends.
+You can access your robot page, write code to control it, and modify its config after your reservation time ends.
 However, you can no longer operate it.

 Each reservation is fulfilled with a *new* robot with the standard starting config.